vasanthk/redux-demo/README.md

 When the app is larger, we can split the reducers into separate files and keep them completely independent and managing different data domains.

 Redux provides an utility called combineReducers() that generate a function that calls your reducers with the slices of state selected according to their keys, and combining their results into a single object again.

+### Store

+Actions represent the facts about 'what happened' and reducers update the state according to those actions.

+The Store is the object that brings them together.

+The store has the following responsibilities:

+* Holds application state;
+* Allows access to state via getState();
+* Allows state to be updated via dispatch(action);
+* Registers listeners via subscribe(listener)

+It’s important to note that you’ll only have a single store in a Redux application.
+When you want to split your data handling logic, you’ll use reducer composition instead of many stores.

 ### Reference